 Marketers continue to face this uncharted territory head-on to drive future success for their brands.
 If brands must go dark on their more massive multi-channel campaigns, it is critical to maintain the relationships built over time across standard consumer experience platforms, such as email and social media.

-The current global COVID-19 crisis has dramatically changed the way people are relating to each other.
-It has pulled everyone out of their social comfort zones and will continue to change how we think, behave, and consume in the short– and long-term.
+The global COVID-19 crisis has dramatically changed the way people are relating to each other.
+It pulled consumers out of their social comfort zones and will drastically changed how we think, behave, and consume in the short-and-long-term.
 Brands must not go dark; respond with compassion, authenticity, and empathy.